akveo/nebular/docs/assets/articles/customization.md

 ```

-After this is done, you need to setup javascript to use the **same colors**.
+When it is done, you need to setup javascript to use the **same colors**.
 These colors
 are used for javascript charts and other components (maps, etc);
 Let's completely change the JS colors to a new set.
 To do this, add the following code to the configuration block inside `src/app/theme/theme.config.ts`: